oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/cicd/choose-an-approach.md

   domain layer.
 In the case of Domain in Image, you will need to determine if you need to keep the same domain encryption keys.

-The diagram below summarizes these concerns in a decision tree for the “domain-in-image” case:
+The following diagram summarizes these concerns in a decision tree for the “domain-in-image” case:

 {{< img "Decision model for the \"domain-in-image\" approach" "images/flowchart.png" >}}